krishels/thailand_trip_2025/README.md

 All trip data is stored in the `tripData` object in `app.js`.
 To update itinerary, budget, or activities, simply modify the JavaScript object.

 ### Key Features Added
-- ✅ Optimized route (only 3 flights!)
+- ✅ Efficient route with only 3 flights
 - ✅ 60+ high-quality Unsplash images
 - ✅ 50% larger image displays (450px)
 - ✅ Google-verified coordinates for all attractions